Searching ...

 Another CDP outside the Beltway, South Riding homes had a median value of $685,400 in 2022.
 The number of available listings (15 in January 2023) impact pricing.
 The December 2023 median sold price was $635,000, but listing prices were higher at $790,000.

-Part of South Riding’s appeal is the carefully designed planned neighborhoods, which lean into the suburban vibe.
+Part of South Riding’s appeal is the carefully designed planned neighborhoods with high-income households, which lean into the suburban vibe.
 It thoughtfully places its schools, shopping districts, and recreation choices within easy reach of residents.

 It’s not a town, but it does have a homeowner’s association for its 6,300-home community.
 The HOA manages a Town Hall plus recreation facilities that include outdoor swimming pools, playgrounds, tennis courts, and pedestrian trails.
 The Dulles South Recreation and Community Center has a rock-climbing wall, lazy river, sports court, and outdoor skate and bike park.